wireapp/wire-server/docs/reference/Make_Docker_and_Qemu_for_Wire_Haskellers.md

 QEMU's userspace emulation allows you to download a program written for a different processor, and assuming you have the appropriate libraries, DLLs, etc... you can just run it locally.
 Typically this involves either having a program with no dependencies, or installing a set of system libraries on your machine for the target architecture alongside your current set of libraries.

 ### About BinFmt Support:
-BinFmt support is a set of extensions to the linux kernel that allow you to specify an interpreter for binaries of a certain patern (magic number, ELF header, .EXE header, etc), so that when you attempt to execute them, the kerner  will launch the interpreter of your choice, passing it the path to the binary you tried to execute.
+BinFmt support is a set of extensions to the linux kernel that allow you to specify an interpreter for binaries of a certain pattern (magic number, ELF header, .EXE header, etc), so that when you attempt to execute them, the kernel will launch the interpreter of your choice, passing it the path to the binary you tried to execute.
 On my debian machine, it is used for python by default.
 Many people use this support for executing windows executables on linux using the WINE package, which contains a re-implementation of the Windows system libraries.

 The Linux kernel's BinFmt module can be set to look for an interpreter at run time, or to load the interpreter into memory when it is configured.
 The packages we're going to set up and exercise in this stage use the "load when you configure" approach.
 This is useful, so than when you're operating in a docker container, you don't have to place the system emulator in the docker container itsself for the kernel to find it.